steam-allied/django-sample/README.md

 # docker settings
 docker compose is using mysql , make sure to match docker settings and settings.py have same configuration for DB.

+# create groups
+create two groups exactly with the name of 'employee' and 'restaurant', these groups will be used for object level permission management for users.
+Assign permission to groups.
+Employees can view menus, restaurant CRUD on votes.
+Restaurants can CRUD on restaurants and menus.

+# Postman Testing
+For postman collection, post/create menu and votes with current date in order to view results in api/vote/results endpoint.